-- 1. Prohibit encroachments, including fill, new construction, substantial improvements, and other development, unless for: - a.
+- 1. Prohibit encroachments, including fill, new construction, substantial improvements, and other development, unless for: certification by a registered professional engineer is provided demonstrating through hydrologic and hydraulic analyses performed in accordance with standard engineering practice that the proposed encroachment would not result in any increase in flood levels during the occurrence of the base flood discharge. - 2.Construction or reconstruction of residential structures is prohibited within designated floodways, except for: - a.
 Repairs, reconstruction, or improvements to a structure which do not increase the ground floor area; and - b.
 Repairs, reconstruction or improvements to a structure, the cost of which does not exceed 50 percent of the market value of the structure either: (i) before the repair or reconstruction is started, or (ii) if the structure has been damaged, and is being restored, before the damage occurred.
-Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety codes which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions or to structures identified as historic places shall not be included in the 50 percent. - 2.
-Filling in the floodway is prohibited except for residential maintenance.
+Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety codes which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions or to structures identified as historic places shall not be included in the 50 percent. - 3.If subsection (1) of this section is satisfied, all new construction and substantial improvements shall comply with all applicable flood hazard reduction provisions of KCC 14.08.180 through 14.08.310, provisions for flood hazard reduction. - 4.2.Filling in the floodway is prohibited except for residential maintenance.
 Residential maintenance is considered the importing of bark or top soil for flower beds and gardens.
 The quantity of material must be able to be hauled in a pick up truck and not require the use of a commercial dump truck.
-The total amount of material shall not exceed one load per calendar year. - 3.
+The total amount of material shall not exceed one load per calendar year. - 5.3.
 Traditional agricultural practices are exempt.
 (Ord.
 2001-03; Ord.
 93-18 § 5.3, 1993).